 Where Most People Go Wrong With Ad Extensions

 Ad extensions promise a lot of things to advertisers.
 And nothing is more desirable than increasing your CTR.

 It’s amazing to see case studies where companies increase their CTR by 50% and see massive profits.
 It’s intriguing, to say the least.
 But more often than not, it’s a siren song that leads you down the wrong path: Taking it too far.

 It’s tempting to apply ad extensions to every single ad you produce in large quantities.

 Why not, right?

-Ad them to everything you’ve got.
+Add them to every single ad group, campaign, and ad.
 Add phone numbers, locations, messages, discounts, sitelinks, and callouts.
 But don’t stop there.

 Unfortunately, that’s the current mentality you see with ad extensions.

 People simply hear the phrase “increase CTR,” and they go wild.